 Mr Chris White was appointed CEO of WorkCover WA in November 2019.
 Mr White has more than 35 years’ experience in workers’ compensation and occupational safety and health policy in WA.
 Mr White has held senior policy and management roles at both WorkCover WA and WorkSafe WA.
 Mr White holds a Master of Arts (Public Policy) from Murdoch University.

 Mr Llewellyn Jones was appointed to the WorkCover WA Board on 4 January 2020.
-Mr Jones has more than 10 years’ experience in the insurance industry and is the Executive Manager (Western Region) Workers Compensation Suncorp Insurance Group (GIO).
+Mr Jones has over 30 years of experience in the general insurance industry, including more than 10 years’ experience in workers’ compensation in underwritten schemes.
+Mr Jones is the Executive Manager (Western Region) Workers Compensation Suncorp Insurance Group (GIO).

 Mrs Victoria Wilmot was appointed to the WorkCover WA Board on 4 January 2005.
 Mrs Wilmot had a 24 year career at the University of Western Australia where she held various roles including Business Manager Finance and Resources, Associate Director Treasury and Investments and the Deputy Director Financial Services.
 Mrs Wilmot is a member of the Institute of Chartered Accountants Australia and New Zealand (CA ANZ), Fellow of the Financial Services Institute of Australasia (FINSIA) and Graduate of the Australian Institute of Company Directors (AICD).